The Quoted Company Alliance Code (The QCA Code)

 The Board will acquire new members as its strategic world strategy begins to develop and be realised.

 Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 Application: A healthy dialogue should exist between the Board and all of its stakeholders, including shareholders.
 To enable interested parties to come to informed decisions about the company.
 In particular, appropriate communication and reporting structure should exist between the board and all constituent parts of its shareholder base.
 This will assist: the communication of shareholders’ views to the board; and the shareholders’ understanding of the unique circumstances and constraints faced by the company.
 It should be clear where these communication practices are described (annual report or website).

 Implementation: The Company encourages two-way communication with its stakeholders and responds quickly to queries received.
-The chair talks regularly via an investor information channel, either by a recorded phone interview or by a face to face interview.
-RNS announcements are regularly produced to provide up to date operational as well as statutory and board news.
+The Chief Executive has historically participated in interviews on investor information channels and RNS announcements are regularly produced to provide up to date operational as well as statutory and board news.
 General meetings are held where the Board is present to speak formally as well as informally to shareholders.
 The communications issued are available on the website.

 The Company retains a broker and PR advisers, contact details of whom are included on announcements.
 Shareholders and stakeholders are able to contact the Company’s advisers to arrange meetings with management when convenient.
 The Board also recognises the AGM as an important opportunity to meet private shareholders.
 The Directors are available to listen to the views of shareholders informally, immediately following the AGM.

 The annual report and accounts and the notices of all general meetings for the last five years are contained on the Company’s website at https://fbkmed.com/plc-landing-page/reports-and-presentations/.